zoalst/Speak3D/readme.md

   - say 'create text' then say whatever you want
   - say 'set default' w/ parameters ex: 'set default transparent true color blue' or 'set default amount 10 size 20 x 0 and 200'
   - say 'undo' or press ctrl+z
-  - say 'open console' or press 'o' to submit typed out commands in the bottom right corner(submit with enter); say 'close console' to close it
+  - say 'open console' or press 'o' to submit typed out commands in the top right corner(submit with enter); say 'close console' to close it
   - say 'test' or 'test everything' to see a bunch of stuff at once

 ## Parameters